Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Fixed-Reward Setting

 By comparing the upper bounds in Theorem~\ref{theorem_fixedreward_upperbound} with the lower bounds in Theorem~\ref{theorem_fixedreward_lowerbound}, it is firmly confirmed that Algorithm~\ref{algo2} is both asymptotically and minimax optimal in the fixed-reward setting.

-\textbf{Asymptotic optimality.} For any abstention reward $c\in\mathbb R$ and bandit instance $\mu\in\mathcal U$, our algorithm ensures the following optimal asymptotic behavior for the cumulative regret:
+\paragraph{Asymptotic optimality.} For any abstention reward $c\in\mathbb R$ and bandit instance $\mu\in\mathcal U$, our algorithm ensures the following optimal asymptotic behavior for the cumulative regret:

-Since it holds generally that $\mu_1\vee c - \mu_i\vee c\le \Delta_i$ for each arm $i > 1$, our algorithm effectively reduces the cumulative regret in the asymptotic regime through the incorporation of the fixed-reward abstention option.
+Since it holds that $\mu_1\vee c - \mu_i\vee c\le \Delta_i$ for all $i > 1$, our algorithm effectively reduces the cumulative regret in the asymptotic regime through the incorporation of the fixed-reward abstention option.

-\textbf{Minimax optimality.} As for the worst-case performance of our algorithm, disregarding the additive term $\sum_{i\in[K]}\left( \mu_1\vee c -\mu_i\right)$, it achieves an optimal worst-case regret of $O(\sqrt{KT})$.
-While this worst-case regret aligns with that in the canonical multi-armed bandit model, it is noteworthy that this achievement is non-trivial, demanding meticulous management of the asymptotic regret performance in parallel.
+\paragraph{Minimax optimality.} Concerning the worst-case performance of our algorithm, disregarding the additive term $\sum_{i\in[K]}\left( \mu_1\vee c -\mu_i\right)$, it achieves an optimal worst-case regret of $O(\sqrt{KT})$.
+While this worst-case regret is the same as that for canonical multi-armed bandits, achieving it is non-trivial as we have to simultaneously achieve the minimal asymptotic instance-dependent regret.

 Moreover, there is no occurrence of the phase transition phenomenon in the fixed-reward setting.
 This absence can be attributed to the intrinsic nature of the fixed-reward abstention option.
 For any abstention reward $c\in\mathbb R$ and online algorithm, we can always construct a challenging bandit instance that leads to a cumulative regret of $\Omega(\sqrt{KT})$, as demonstrated in the proof of the minimax lower bound in Appendix~\ref{subsection_fixedreward_lowerboundproof}.